| Could An Aspirin A Day Help Keep Prostate Cancer Away?ROCHESTER, MINN. -- A Mayo Clinic study suggests

 questioning whether undue weight was given to the industry's position, while

+the opinions of others, including consumer focus groups, were discounted.
 Earlier this month the F.D.A. itself acknowledged a need to revisit its

 own recommendations.
 In a rare move, just a year after its list was